How to Prepare a Room for Paint

 Time Required: 2-4 hours

 Painting a room requires more than just opening a can of your favorite color and grabbing a brush.
 Knowing how to prep a room for painting before you start will make your project go smoother.
-And, you’ll be happier with the end result.
+Then, you’ll be happier with the end result.

 - Remove all small furniture and rugs from the room.